blvchain/.github/profile/README.md

 ## Summery

-This is a private licenced blockchain that makes sure your data in your organization is safe!
+**This is a private blockchain that makes sure your data in your organization is safe!**

 ## Whitepaper

-You can download whitepaper from: <https://github.com/blvchain/.github/blob/main/BLVchain_whitepaper.pdf>
+You can read whitepaper from here: <https://github.com/blvchain/.github/blob/main/BLVchain_whitepaper.pdf>